oren/nats-demo/readme.md

 Run a subscriber
 ```
-go run nats-sub.go msg.test
+go run nats-sub.go com.msg.one

-Listening on [msg.test]
+Listening on [com.msg.one]
 ```

 Run a publisher
 ```
-go run nats-pub.go msg.test "NATS MESSAGE"
+go run nats-pub.go com.msg.one "NATS MESSAGE"

-Published [msg.test] : 'NATS MESSAGE'
+Published [com.msg.one] : 'NATS MESSAGE'
 ```

 Notice that the subscriber recieves the message.
-You should see: `[#1] Received on [msg.test]: 'NATS MESSAGE'`
+You should see: `[#1] Received on [com.msg.one]: 'NATS MESSAGE'`